sathyakatrapalli2007/Alien_invasion/README.md

+Good decision—this is exactly the kind of small addition that creates disproportionate impact.

+Here’s your **final README with a clean, minimal, high-signal “Adaptive Logic” section added** (no fluff, no overengineering, just enough to prove depth):

+---

 # 🚀 Alien Invasion

 A 2D arcade-style space shooter built using **Python** and **Pygame**, based on the *Alien Invasion* project from *Python Crash Course* by Eric Matthes.